+(a) Non-Patrol Assignments

-(a) All regular and probationary Police Unit employees who are not assigned to the traditional 10-plan Field Operations/Patrol shift schedule, and are in assignments which observe City Holidays shall be entitled to take each holiday off with full pay for each of the holidays listed in 12.1, above.
+All regular and probationary Police Unit employees who are not assigned to the traditional 10-plan Field Operations/Patrol shift schedule, and are in assignments which observe City Holidays shall be entitled to take each holiday off with full pay (not to exceed eight (8) hours) for each of the holidays listed in 12.1, above.
+When the holiday falls on a regularly scheduled work day, and that scheduled work day exceeds the eight (8) hours of earned holiday pay, the employee shall use the appropriate number of hours from their personal leave time to complete their work day.